 As the Chilean physio tends to the injured party, one of the other players performs a staple of the classic, angry athlete with an “up yours” gesture towards the offending supporter, or maybe at Brazil in general:

 An action replay (in this case a supporter action) shows the offending flare, whitish green in colour, fizzing away.
-Unfortunately they weren’t quick enough to catch the actual moment of impact but this is good enough for me:
+Unfortunately they weren’t quick enough to catch the actual moment of impact, but this is good enough for us:

 After some moments of deliberation, the referee makes the decision to abandon the match as Rojas is carried off with a bloody face.
 As this was in the days before stretchers were invented, his team mates carry him in a huddled mass as if he was a martyred comrade in a depressing Middle Eastern conflict: